ForModLabUHel/forClimate/README_callprebas.md

 ## prebascoefficients

-The R function called by *callprebas* that with given input selects the climate scenario as well as
-the geographic region and calls *dGrowthPrebas*.
-Returns the coefficients for *dH*, *dD* and *dV*:
+The R function *prebascoefficients* (called by *callprebas*) with the given input selects the climate scenario as well as  the geographic region and calls *dGrowthPrebas*.
+Returns the coefficients for *dH*, *dD* and *dV*.
+The *prebascoefficients* function is implemented in *prebascoefficients.r*.

+The current climate and the climate scenario are loaded once and maintained in memory for subsequent calls to *prebascoecffients.

 ```R
 ###Call dGrowthPrebas with site and model tree information, given climate scenario